gojoychain/kubernetes/README.md

 bodhi-pm-testnet  LoadBalancer  10.100.170.230  a0bb2dd5dc987...
 5000:31487/TCP  22h
 ```

-### Delete Chart
+### Delete Deployment

-Deleting your already deployed service is easy.
-Just use the following command with the name of the service.
+Deleting your deployment is easy.
+Just use the following command with the name of the deployment.

-**When you delete a Chart, you are deleting everything that comes with the Chart.
+**When you delete a deployment, you are deleting everything that comes with the Chart.
 If you are trying to just update the release/image.
 DO NOT DELETE, but [UPGRADE](#upgrade-chart).**

 ```bash
 # helm del --purge deployment-name